Average speed is a key number for cyclists – it’s easy to understand and to use as a benchmark for your performance on the bike.

 Strava is also a great way to see how you’re doing against your own past performance and against others.
 You can choose a particular segment and use that to benchmark your fitness.

-8. Train indoors
+7. Train indoors

 A good way to work on your cadence, fitness and speed outdoors, is to get on a turbo trainer and ride indoors.

-There are many benefits to indoor cycling.
 For a start, it’s a more controlled environment than riding out on the road, so you can train more effectively without worrying about the weather, traffic or terrain.